Target Weight position sizing added to the screener

 Suggested portfolio weight (Target Weight) based on the stock’s volatility

 How is it calculated?

-Don’t worry about the calculations below - I included it here to show you exactly how risk parity works and how it is calculated.
+Don’t worry about the calculations below the screener does it all for you.
+I included it here to show you exactly how risk parity works and how it is calculated.

 This is the formula: